 Once you've reached this point, return your container to us or repurpose it yourself.
 Burning your candle further may cause damage to the container (ie: broken glass) or can scorch the surface the candle is on - NO bueno!

 Use a candle care tool, flathead screwdriver or something similar to gently push the lit wick into the melted wax pool until the flame goes out... and huzzah!
 The flame extinguishes cleanly without any smoke.
 Make sure to gently bring the wick back above the wax and straighten so it's ready for your next burn.

 AND NOW you're officially a pro candle burner.
 High fives!

 Return your jar or tin to us and take $1 off your next candle purchase!

 Valid at our Edmonton pickup location and any markets we're attending

-Place the glass jar or tin in the boiled water (don't let water get inside the vessel) and let the remaining wax melt slowly.
+Place the glass jar or tin in the boiled water (don't let water get inside the vessel if possible) and let the remaining wax melt slowly

-Once the wax has melted, pour it out.
-Then wipe out any remaining wax and wick with a paper towel.
+Once the wax has melted, pour it out and then wipe out any remaining wax and wick with a paper towel

 Wash in very hot, soapy water.
 Use rubbing alcohol or witch hazel to remove any remaining residue.